HomeProject InformationProject Team

 Kaylen Michaelis, 2020-21: developed the Commentary by Contemporaries section including metadata standards; led the team as assistant editor

-Thara Michaelis, 2020-21: developed the Commentary by Contemporaries section; prepared the Journals and Notebooks section for publication, and added George Eliot-related information and links to Wikipedia
+Thara Michaelis, 2020-21: developed the Commentary by Contemporaries section; helped prepare the Journals and Notebooks section for publication, and added George Eliot-related information and links to Wikipedia

 Chaohui (Jennie) Ren, 2022: has expertise in UI and UX design and front-end development.
-She improved the design and accessibility of the George Eliot websites.
+She helped to improve the design and accessibility of the George Eliot websites

-Lindsay Roberts, 2020-21: proofread and added to the Social Network summaries; monitored contributions and prepared them for publication on the George Eliot Scholars site.
+Lindsay Roberts, 2020-21: proofread and added to the Social Network summaries; monitored contributions and prepared them for publication on George Eliot Scholars

-Maxwell Robeson, 2020-21: edited and contributed to the biographical commentary for "George Eliot's Social Network;" also helped to edit "George Eliot's Library"
+Maxwell Robeson, 2020-21: edited and contributed to the biographical commentary for "George Eliot's Social Network;" also helped to edit "George Eliot's Reading" subproject

-Kayleigh Ryan, 2020-21: primarily responsible for developing the Image Gallery's Illustrations collection depicting scenes and characters from George Eliot's works
+Kayleigh Ryan, 2020-21: primarily responsible for curating and processing the Image Gallery's Illustrations collection depicting scenes and characters from George Eliot's works

 Devyn Sanderson, 2021: collected and processed illustrations of George Eliot's works and scanned fragile primary documents

-Tanima Shrivastava, 2020-21: maintained and improved the functionality of the three websites, especially enhancing the navigation options available in Omeka
+Tanima Shrivastava, 2020-21: maintained and improved the functionality of the three websites, especially enhancing the navigation options available with the Omeka CMS

 Alexis Stoffers, 2020-21: redesigned our logo to add Eliot's signature; helped develop an early version of the "George Eliot's England" image gallery (completed by Hailey Fischer), designed a print edition of George Eliot in England